RepairKnowledge

 If you are reading this, you have probably noticed something unsettling: the filler that was placed precisely in one area has gradually shifted somewhere it does not belong.
 You may be wondering whether this is normal, whether your injector made a mistake, or whether anything can be done.
 You are not alone — filler displacement is a well-documented phenomenon that affects thousands of patients each year.
 Understanding why fillers migrate requires an appreciation of anatomy, physics, and material science working together in complex ways.

-Migration does not always happen immediately.
+Migration (Filler Migration) does not always happen immediately.
 Some patients notice changes weeks, months, or even years after their procedure.
 The filler may shift subtly within the same anatomical zone, or it may travel to an entirely different region of the face.
 Both scenarios present unique challenges for correction.

 What Forces Cause Filler to Migrate?